 How long does it take to complete a project?

 From the time of template we can typically install within one week.
-However intricate designs and special features may extend the process as much as three week.
+However, intricate designs and special features may extend the process as much as three weeks.

 How do I care for my concrete counter tops and/or surfaces?

 Daily cleaning should be done with a PH balanced or “neutral cleaner” Treat concrete as you would any solid surface.